manas-chaudhari/android-mvvm/Documentation/GettingStarted.md

 # Getting Started

-This is a quick tutorial in which you display a list of items in a RecyclerView using techniques provided by this library and shows how boilerplate can be eliminated.
+This is a quick tutorial to setup this library and display a list of items in a RecyclerView using its tools.

 ### Enable Data Binding

-In app's build.gradle, insert in `android` section
+In app's build.gradle, enable dataBinding under `android` section
 ```
 android {
   ...